-The object of a tag line, obviously, is to make your brand more memorable.
+The obvious strategy of a tag line is to make your brand more memorable.
 Unfortunately there is no formula to solve this problem.
 However, some standard formats that most companies try are:

-It’s not just old, traditional brands that have succeeded with creating memorable tag lines.
-Many online businesses, brands and bloggers, have come up with some truly creative - and more importantly, memorable tag lines:
+It’s not only established, traditional brands that have succeeded with creating catchy tag lines.
+Online publications, bloggers, and apps have come up with some truly creative - and more importantly, memorable messages:

 - Perez Hilton: Celebrity Juice.
 Not from concentrate.